gpsuser/ucml3cyber/Lecture 21 -Transmission.md

 - Explain what data packets are and how they are transmitted across a network.
 - Identify the most common network ports and their associated application types.

-This content covers the essential concepts of network transmission and their implications for cybersecurity, providing a comprehensive understanding suitable for students starting their journey studying Cyber Security.
+This content covers the essential concepts of network transmission and their implications for cybersecurity.